TheScientist137/APODApp/README.md

 https://apodapp137.netlify.app/

 ## Features
-- Display NASA's Astronomy Picture of the Day
+- Display NASA's Astronomy Picture of the Day from today
 - Read the description of each picture to learn more about it

 ## Installation